FaithAlone.net

 Therefore, anyone preaching that someone must "believe in Jesus and repent of their sins" for Salvation, is preaching "believe in Jesus, and keep the Law" to be saved.

-However, you will not find anyone admitting that this is what this doctrine teaches, even though it does, because everyone who knows even a little bit about the Bible knows how absurdly anti-Scriptural teaching justification by the Law is, so they work to obfuscate this fact.
+However, one will not find anyone admitting that this is what this doctrine teaches, even though it does, because everyone who knows even a little bit about the Bible knows how absurdly anti-Scriptural teaching justification by the Law is, so those who teach it work to obfuscate this fact.

-"The Law" is not just certain aspects of the Old Testament that we don't follow anymore.
-It is the very standard of righteousness (1 John 5:17), which is why it contains loving God with all your heart, and loving your neighbor as yourself - two commandments which encapsulate almost every good work or avoidance of evil - of which the Lord says, "On these two commandments hang all the law and the prophets" (Matthew 22:37-40).
+"The Law" is not just certain aspects of the Old Testament that we do not follow anymore.
+It is the very standard of righteousness (1 John 5:17).
+It contains loving God with all of one's heart, and loving one's neighbor as themselves - two commandments which encapsulate almost every good work or avoidance of evil - of which the Lord says, "On these two commandments hang all the law and the prophets" (Matthew 22:37-40).

-However, the Bible is redundantly clear in telling us that we are not justified by keeping the Law:
+However, the Bible is clear in teaching that a person is not justified by keeping the Law:

 Galatians 2:16